hkckwan/hkckwan.github.io/README.md

-# Session 7 - GitHub Pages with Jekyll, more MAX8 with MIDI and introduction to sound synthesis with BEAP
+# Session 11 - GitHub Pages with Jekyll

 ## How are files stored on a computer?